Rad586/Forget-Me-Not/README.md

   - Brewing revolusion!
 Added 66 potion effects with their recipes(kjs)!
 Be aware, witches may throw these potions towards you(kjs)!
   - More enchantments!
 Added 28 new enchantments(kjs)!
 Some curses are useful, sometimes...
   - Pillagers, vindicators, piglins, piglin brutes may use different weapons with special abilities(kjs)!
-  - Added threatengl, which brings explosive client performance boost.
+  - (Not yet but promised)Added threatengl, which brings explosive client performance boost.
   - Option presets thanks to options profile mod!
   - Refactored scripts for twice, now it should be much more performant(kjs).
   - Rethought, and improved combat experience.
 Now you can deal damage instantly, and attack faster(of course with a bit lower damage).
 Also, "hold to attack" was banned for the new "click to attack" experience.